Table of Contents

 - The patient’s age and general condition

-- The patient’s wish
+- The patient’s wishes

-Changes in the Therapy of Chronic Lymphocytic Leukemia
+Changes in the therapy of CLL

 Progression and Prognosis of CLL